shubhanshuss/Data-Analytics-Projects/Revenue Insights in Hospitality Domain/Readme.md

 ---

 ## Conclusion
-This project provides a hands-on experience in data analytics using Power BI.
-By working on this project, you will learn how to transform data, create dashboards, and generate actionable insights for business stakeholders.
-The exercise at the end of the project will help you apply what you've learned and showcase your skills on LinkedIn.
+- Gained hands-on experience in data cleaning, transformation, and visualization using Power BI.
+- Learned how to create calculated columns and measures using DAX.
+- Developed skills in building interactive dashboards that cater to business needs.
+- Understood the importance of stakeholder feedback in refining analytics solutions.

 ---

 ## Acknowledgments
 Special thanks to the CodeBasics team for providing the dataset and guidance for this project.
-This project was completed as part of a guided learning program, aimed at developing practical data analytics skills.

 ---